 The goal of J.L.A Garcia’s article, “Better Off Dead,”(Volume 92, No. 1, pp. 82-85) “is to cast doubt on the doctrines that someone’s dying can be a good thing for that person, that some lives are not worth living, and that there can be a right to die.”
 Thus, he argues, we are never “better off dead” and that nearly all human lives are worth living.
 He also implies—but never specifically argues—that there is no right to die.
-I argue that, though we are not “better off dead,” we may be “worse off alive” when enduring extraordinary suffering.
+I argue that, though we are not “better off dead,” in the sense that death is an experienceless state, we may be “worse off alive” in situations when enduring extraordinary suffering.
 I also argue that lives deprived of certain goods are not worth living.
 Let us examine Garcia’s arguments in turn.

 According to Garcia, euthanasia proponents deem death an instrumental good because it relieves a patient’s suffering.
-But instrumental goods, he argues, are good only when they “make our lives go better,” and being free from anxiety, or physical pain “is good inasmuch as it yields a less troubled life.”
+But instrumental goods, he argues, are good only when they “make our lives go better,” and being free from anxiety or physical pain “is good inasmuch as it yields a less troubled life.”
 Since causing or allowing someone to die does not make their lives go better, it is not an instrumental good.
 In short, dying brings about no good for a person—since dead persons don’t exist—and thus, one cannot be “better off dead.”

 Garcia is partly correct.
-It is never better to be dead in the sense that one’s life benefits or improves by dying, and therefore, if death is non-existence as he seems to suppose, no good or bad comes from being dead.
+It is never better to be dead in the sense that one’s life improves by dying, and therefore, if to be dead is to not exist, then being dead is itself neither good nor bad.
 The problem with this argument is twofold: 1) it reduces to the self-evident and trivial assertion that non-existent persons cannot experience good; and 2) it misconstrues the issue.
 Few persons who desire to be relieved from excruciating suffering believe they will gain from their death by experiencing some benefit, except possibly in an afterlife.
 What they obviously do believe is that, in their present condition, they are “worse off alive,” and this justifies euthanasia for them.
-In their condition they prefer death to life because life offers so little, not because death offers some gain or benefit.
+In their condition, they prefer death to life because life offers so little, not because death offers some gain or benefit.

 Next Garcia turns to the claim that some lives are not “worthwhile.”
-This claim, he argues, results from the disparity between healthy, highly educated, refined, and economically advantaged bioethicists, and the dying.
+This claim, he argues, results from the disparity between healthy, highly educated, and economically advantaged bioethicists, and the dying.
 These professionals judge the quality of life of the dying to be quite minimal, overlooking many similarities between themselves and the dying, particularly their shared existential despair.
 Such considerations [should] caution us against hasty generalizations about the value of human lives.
 Who is to say that our lives, projects, and goals are valuable?
 And if we cannot be certain about the value of our own lives, how can we be so sure about the value of the lives of others?